omphilejmatsobe/ATMEGA328P-AVR_assembly_programming/README.md

 Assembly is a low-level programming language that is intended to communicate directly with a computer's hardware.
 Processors only understand machine language instructions, 1's and 0's therefore machine language is too complex for using in software development.
-Low-level assembly language is designed for a specific processors that represents various instructions in symbolic code and a more understandable form.
+Low-level assembly language is designed for specific processors that represents various instructions in symbolic code and a more understandable form.